You Should own Quality Sunglasses

 - Children should have polycarbonate sunglasses that are durable and unbreakable, with flexible frames.

 - Understand the different types of sun lenses available and how they’ll work for you.
-Dr. Sciberras recommends polarized sun lenses for his patients, as those are best at reducing glare.
-Glare is unwanted light entering our eyes that is reflected off horizontal surfaces.
-In addition, a UV400 filter in your sun lenses is required to protect the health of the ocular tissues and lids.
+We recommend polarized sun lenses for all our patients, as those are best at reducing glare.
+Glare results from reflected light.

 - Tints are important in their color and degree to which they are used.
-Avoid blue tints and tints that are not dark enough, as glare and light sensitivity will result.
+Avoid blue tints and tints that are not dark enough, as glare and light sensitivity can result.

 Start preventing sun damage now.
 Dr. Sciberras is your source for the best sunglasses in Mississauga.
 We are happy to announce we have added Tiffany and Co. to our stable of frames.
 We are really excited to offer this classic, luxurious collection of frames and sunglasses.

 Sunglass Offer: Buy any year supply of contact lenses and receive $30 off any sunglasses.